 Are you a key worker?
 Do you need childcare for your baby or toddler during the COVID-19 lock-down?
 If you’re in the Edgbaston or Birmingham area, we can help.
 We’re a childcare nursery and pre-school located there and are currently taking on babies and children aged from 3 months to 5 years of age.
-This is only for children of key workers during the coronavirus lock-down.
+This includes children of key workers during the coronavirus lock-down.
 They are eligible if they are unable to care for their children at home e.g. due to the need to continue working.

 So, what’s a key worker?